dfwmlb/ansible-callback-telegram/README.md

 # Ansible Callback plugin for Telegram
-Used for your ansible playbook notification delivery Its highly recommended to use socks5 proxy to bypass RKN's restrictions but its not required
+Used for your ansible playbook notification delivery Its highly recommended to use socks5 proxy to bypass RKN's restrictions but its not required (installed tor with socks5 proxy are perfect)

 ## Requiremets
 This plugin requires python libs: